 - For making masala chai with tea leaves you need to steep the leaves instead of boiling in water.
 First boil the water together with spices.
 Then switch off the heat and add the tea leaves.
 Mix with a spoon and cover pan with lid.
 Let the tea leaves steep for 2 to 4 minutes depend upon the strength and flavor you prefer.
 Later add hot milk to the steeped tea.
 Mix, strain and serve.

-This Masala Chai Recipe post from the archives (June 2016) has been republished and updated on 24 September 2021.
+This Masala Chai Recipe post from the archives first published in June 2016 has been updated and republished on September 2021.